 Choosing an unbleached teabag not only gives you peace of mind, but it ensures that you can enjoy your tea without worrying about any negative consequences.

 If you are caffeine-sensitive then you should avoid drinking black or oolong teas, as they often contain the most caffeine.

-Other varieties such as green or white tea, contain far less caffeine and are more suitable for those with caffeine sensitivities.
+Other varieties, such as green tea, contain less caffeine and are more suitable for those with caffeine sensitivities.
 There are also herbal teas, which contain ingredients such peppermint, ginger, licorice, rosehips, orange peel, or other herbs and/or plants.

 If you really love a caffeinated tea, but are unable to drink it due to it’s stimulating properties, you could try steeping the tea a couple times before steeping the cup you intend to drink.